DHRI-Curriculum/intro-python-workshop/README.md

 In this workshop, you will:

-In this workshop, you will learn the following skills:

 - Understand what Python is and, in general terms, what it can do.
 - Run Python programs, both by interacting directly with the interpreter and by preparing and running scripts.
 - Distinguish among five core data types—integers, floats, strings, booleans, and lists.